Harry Potter and the Chamber of Secrets: Publication

 Harry Potter and the Chamber of Secrets was published in the UK on 2 July 1998 and in the US on 2 June 1999.
-It immediately took first place in UK bestseller lists, displacing popular authors such as John Grisham, Tom Clancy, and Terry Pratchett and making Rowling the first author to win the British Book Awards Children's Book of the Year for two years in succession.
+It immediately took first place in UK bestseller lists, displacing popular authors such as John Grisham, Tom Clancy and Terry Pratchett, and making Rowling the first author to win the British Book Awards Children's Book of the Year for two years in succession.
 In June 1999, it went straight to the top of three US bestseller lists, including in The New York Times.

 First edition printings had several errors, which were fixed in subsequent reprints.
-Initially, Dumbledore said Voldemort was the last remaining ancestor of Salazar Slytherin instead of his descendant.
+Initially, Albus Dumbledore said Lord Voldemort was the last remaining ancestor of Salazar Slytherin instead of his descendant.
 Gilderoy Lockhart's book on werewolves is entitled Weekends with Werewolves at one point and Wanderings with Werewolves later in the book.